agronskiy/gronskiy.com/content/posts/2020-12-filtering-posts-over-multiple-taxonomies-hugo/index.md

         └── en/
             └── _index.md   => URL: tags/hugo/en
 ```
-Note highlighted lines: they signify non-trivial permalinks.
+Note `[*]`-marked lines: they signify non-trivial permalinks.
 This is an optional "sugar" feature I wanted to have: "all tags" should be available on `/posts` URL for simplicity, not on `/tags`.

 ### Frontmatter of list pages